MCatherine1994/Python-Practice/BattleSnake Draft/README.md

 2) Read the tutorial of [bottle web framework](http://bottlepy.org/docs/dev/index.html) and try to understand how it works.
 3) After know how our program is going to respone the server request, now it is the time to think of the algorithm.
    **Our goals to achieve:**
    a.
-Read all information provide in the server request (eg. snake id, position, health, length and food position)
+Read all information provided in the server request (eg. snake id, position, health, length and food position)
    b.
 Let the snake won't go through the wall
    c.
 Let the snake eat food
    d.
 Let the snake won't eat itself (This is not easy to achieve when the snake grows bigger)